peteroupc/html3dutil/tutorials/glmath.md

 * Let there be a triangle formed by point A, point B, and the point (0,0,0) in that order.
 Assume the X axis points to the right and the Y axis points up.
 If the cross product of A and B has a positive Z component, the triangle's points are oriented counterclockwise; otherwise, clockwise.
-(If the Y axis points down, the reverse is true.)
+(If the X axis points right and the Y axis down, the reverse is true.)

 **Projection matrix (such as `mat4perspective`, `mat4ortho`):**